thecodejuicer/katacoda-scenarios/introToProgrammingPart2/step1.md

 ```

 #### Invalid Identifiers
-These are no good:
+These are all invalid:
 ```
-9times              // can't start witha  number)
+9times              // can't start witha number
 Spac35 are a N0 N0  // sorry, no spaces
 class               // can't use a keyword
 ```